ArcherSys/Manual/users/installation/README.md

 - Install RailsInstaller and Python
 - Install nodejs-portable if not already.

-  Y will need this for Gitbooks.io to be an author
+  You will need this for Gitbooks.io to be an author of this book
 -
 - Type ``` cd <PATH>/htdocs ```
 - Type ``` git init ```